Emily-Jiang/tx-more-lab/README.md

 # Summary
-In this hands on lab, you will experience some of the new capabiltiies provided by WebSphere Application Server and MoRE (Modernization Runtime Extensions).
-One of the key capabilities delivered is the ability to create and manage static clusters of Managed Liberty Application Servers.
-Each module walks through an installation of JavaEE and Jakarta applications that can be managed in the WebSphere Application Server Administrative Console
+In this interactive, hands-on lab, you'll explore the cutting-edge capabilities of WebSphere Application Server and MoRE (Modernization Runtime Extensions)—tools designed to supercharge your modernization journey.
+One of the standout features you'll experience is the powerful new ability to create and manage static clusters of Managed Liberty Application Servers, bringing scalability and control to a whole new level.

+Each interactive module will guide you through deploying JavaEE and Jakarta applications, all seamlessly managed through the intuitive WebSphere Application Server Administrative Console.
+Whether you're modernizing legacy systems or building cloud-native apps, this lab is your launchpad into the next generation of enterprise application management.

 # Create Static Managed Liberty Server Cluster Using the Administrative Cluster
 1. Login to the Administrative Console by pointing your browser to http://[hostname]:9060/admin